Booting from GPT

 Windows

-According to Microsoft's Windows and GPT FAQ, no version of Windows through Windows 7 can boot from a GPT disk unless the computer uses UEFI.
+According to Microsoft's Windows and GPT FAQ, Windows requires EFI firmware to boot from a GPT disk.
 To boot from a GPT disk, you need a version of Windows for the Itanium CPU or Windows Vista or later on a UEFI-based system.

 Microsoft's FAQ is a bit pessimistic.
 It is possible to boot Windows from a GPT disk on a BIOS-based computer, but the ways to do this are hacks.
 They fall into two categories:

 A hybrid MBR is a modified GPT protective MBR that uses up to three of the MBR's primary partitions to point to up to three GPT partitions.
 (The remaining MBR primary partition contains an EFI GPT partition entry.)
-You can create a hybrid MBR using the h option on GPT fdisk's recovery & transformation menu, or you can use the separate gptsync utility, which ships with Fedora's anaconda package and sometimes in other packages with other distributions.
+You can create a hybrid MBR using the h option on GPT fdisk's recovery & transformation menu.

 Unfortunately, hybrid MBRs are ugly and dangerous hacks.
 Apple relies on them to get Windows booting on its EFI-based Macs.
-(Mac firmware includes a BIOS compatibility mode, so the Mac looks like a BIOS-based computer to Windows, which doesn't support the 1.x version EFI that Macs use.)
+(Mac firmware includes a BIOS compatibility mode, so the Mac looks like a BIOS-based computer to Windows, which doesn't support EFI-mode booting from Macs.)
 Many things can go wrong with hybrid MBRs, so I strongly recommend avoiding them if at all possible.

-The other option, UEFI DUET, is much more flexible and less dangerous than a hybrid MBR, but it's also much harder to set up.
-The UEFI DUET software was written as a software development tool and, until fairly recently, was very difficult to get working.
-Even today (mid-2011), the best package I'm aware of for the job is tedious to set up, as described on my UEFI DUET Web page.
-If you want to convert an existing system to boot in this way, you can read this article—but be aware that there's a good chance you'll trash your Windows installation, particularly if you're not careful or don't understand what you're doing.
-If you want to go this route, I strongly recommend you begin by doing a test installation on a spare hard disk and then convert your existing system once you've gotten your test system running in UEFI mode.
-Even when everything works perfectly, the UEFI DUET path works only with 64-bit versions of Windows Vista or 7; Windows XP and 32-bit versions of Vista and 7 can't be booted in this way.
-Despite these caveats, UEFI DUET or something like it may become extremely important in the future.
-An easier-to-install and more reliable version could provide a lifeline for those who need to upgrade their hard disks in the future.
+The other option, DUET, is much more flexible and less dangerous than a hybrid MBR, but it's also much harder to set up.
+The DUET software was written as a software development tool and, until fairly recently, was very difficult to get working.
+I haven't used DUET since around 2015, at which time it was tedious to set up, as described on my DUET Web page.
+I'm not aware of any current documentation on using DUET.
+If you want to use DUET, I strongly recommend you begin by doing a test installation on a spare hard disk.
+If you want to convert an existing system once you've gotten your test system running in UEFI mode, you will at least understand how to get the DUET side to work.
+Even when everything works perfectly, the DUET path works only with 64-bit versions of Windows Vista or later; Windows XP and 32-bit versions of Windows can't be booted in this way.

 Go on to "Hybrid MBRs"